Journal on Rehabilitation of Torture Victims and Prevention of Torture.

 Read the Torture Journal

-Please go to Publications Page for the latest version of the journal, or to view the archive.
+Please go to Publications Page for the latest version of the journal, or to view the archive, or go to our new platform - a site devoted to Torture Journal readers and contributors.

 A minimum of three issues per year are currently published.
 The Torture Journal is open access with all issues made available immediately online.
 Back issues from 2004 are also available online and copies of earlier issues are available on request.